smallporridge/AssistRAG/README.md

 ### 2. DPO Data Generation
 To generate preference alignment data, execute the `dpo.sh` script.
 This will generate preference data required for the next training stage.

+An Example of using LLaMA2-chat-7B as the main LLM can be downloaded can be downloaded [here](https://drive.google.com/file/d/1ZTskV0saERntC4v7h3LOIjVD7vPk1cRB/view?usp=sharing).

 ### 3. DPO Training
 The preference alignment stage further tunes the model to align with user preferences.
 It is also implemented using [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 Use the following configuration: